 It is not suburban, quiet, grocery-heavy, or free of urban issues.

-If you want a true urban lifestyle in Arizona, downtown Phoenix is the closest thing the Valley offers.
+If you want a true urban lifestyle in Arizona, Downtown Phoenix is the closest thing the Valley offers.
 And as someone who watched it go from a place you avoided after dark to a place you walk to dinner and a concert, the change is real.

 FAQ